CJohnsoni3verticals/DebuggingWithCopilotDemo/Readme.md

 - **Profiler:** This is for performance tuning.
 It helps interpret profiling data, identifying "hot paths" or memory leaks, and suggesting optimizations to reduce CPU or RAM usage.
 - **Test:** Focused on quality assurance, this agent can generate unit tests (using frameworks like xUnit or MSTest), suggest edge cases you might have missed, and help fix failing tests.
 - **VS (Visual Studio):** This is a meta-agent for the IDE itself.
 Use it to ask how to find specific settings, how to use hidden VS features, or to perform IDE-level commands through natural language.
-- **Custom Agent(s)…**
+- **Custom Agents (e.g. WinForms Expert)** - stored in and read from \\.github\agents

 > Moving on to the code, this is a simple, small app I vibe-coded just the other day, specifically for this demo.
-I’ll drop a link to the repo at the end of this demo.
 >

 ---